cedgray/electron-lessons-file-io-builder/README.md

-# electron-lessons
+# dummy autoUpdate app
-A sample Electron (JS) project for Medium lessons.
+A sample Electron (JS) project for testing the autoUpdate functionality.